 To attend any conferences, training events or meetings, as identified by the committee and outside agencies and to keep up-to-date with current good practice.

 To ensure that accurate and up-to-date record keeping systems are in place e.g. children’s records of progress and any behavioural and development reports, any safeguarding issues, health and safety issues, notes taken at staff supervision meetings, details of targets set and of any performance concerns discussed.

+Research and read documents concerning any changes to the law and legislation which would impact the preschool.

 To undertake any other reasonable duties as directed by the Chair of Committee.